poslegm/brief/README.md

 ### Generic case classes

-`case class` with type parameters will not compile.
+`case class` with a type parameters will not compile.
 Feel free to [fix](https://github.com/poslegm/brief/issues/8) it!

 ```scala